 For recreation, the soldiers spent their free time bowling or going to the movies on the base.
 They also played horseshoes, softball, badminton, or threw footballs around during their free time.
 On Wednesday afternoons, they went swimming.
 Men were given the opportunity to be allowed to go to Manila in small groups.

 Ten days before the attack on Pearl Harbor, the reconnaissance pilots reported that Japanese transports were milling around in a large circle in the China Sea.
 On Monday, December 1, the tanks were ordered to the perimeter of Clark Field to guard against paratroopers.
-The 194th Tank Battalion guarded the northern portion of the airfield and the 192nd guarded the southern portion.
-At all times, two members of each tank and half-track remained with their tanks while the other members went to lunch.
-Their meals were served to the tankers from food trucks.
+The 194th Tank Battalion guarded the north end of the airfield and the 192nd guarded the south end.
+At all times, two members of each tank crew remained with their tanks while the other members went to lunch.
+Their meals were served to them from food trucks.
 It was the men manning the radios in the 192nd’s communications tent who were the first to learn of the Japanese attack on Pearl Harbor on the morning of December 8th.
 Major Ernest Miller, the commanding officer of the 194th, Major Ted Wickord, the 192nd’s commanding officer, Gen. James Weaver, the commanding officer of the tank group, read the messages of the attack.
 The officers of the 192nd were informed of the Japanese attack on Pearl Harbor by Maj.
 Wickord.
 At that time, all the members of the tank crews were ordered to their tanks which were joined at the airfield by the half-tracks.

 At 8:30, the planes of the Army Air Corps filled the sky in every direction.
 The planes landed at noon to be refueled and the pilots went to lunch.
 At 12:45, while the tankers were having lunch, planes were seen approaching the airfield from the north.
 They had enough time to count 54 planes in formation.
 As they watched, what appeared to be “raindrops” fell from the planes, but when they began exploding on the runways, they knew the planes were Japanese.
 When the Japanese were finished, there was not much left of the airfield.
 The soldiers watched as the dead, dying, and wounded were hauled to the hospital on bomb racks, trucks, and anything that could carry the wounded was in use.
 When the hospital filled, they watched the medics place the wounded under the building.
 Many of these men had their arms and legs missing.
 That night, most men slept under their tanks since it was safer than sleeping in their tents.
 They had no idea that they had slept their last night in a bed for the next three and one-half years.

 Frank was known among the members of the company as being brave and willing to take risks to do his job.
 According to the notebook kept by 2nd Lt.
 Jacques Merrifield, Frank was killed on December 28, 1941, but according to U.S. Army records, his date of death was Friday, January 9, 1942, at Porac, Philippine Islands.
 The discrepancy indicates that Frank may have been wounded and died from his wounds days later.
 U.S. Army records show that Frank was taken to Hospital #1 at Limay, where he died.
 What is known is that Frank was killed in action while attempting to deliver a dispatch.
 He was 20 years old.

 After he died, Frank was buried at Saint Petia Hospital Cemetery, Limay, Bataan.
 During the war, the Japanese removed the crosses on the American graves and left them lying on the ground behind the cemetery.
 His remains were recovered, but since the Remains Recovery Team believed there was no way to accurately identify them, he was buried as an “unknown” at the new American Military Cemetery at Manila when it opened.